Curriculum

 Intent

-The ‘Arts’ play a key role as part of our ‘Creative Curriculum’.
-They enable children to experience a breadth and range of cultural opportunities through Art & Design and Music.
-The ‘Arts’ have the potential to unlock creativity, talents, depths and excellence as well as promote a joy in learning.
-They are important in the role of supporting the well being of our children as well as the potential to value and recognise the uniqueness of each individual, nurture and support all abilities and equip children with the resilience and perseverance to be creative and independent thinkers as well as lifelong learners.
+Art & Design plays a key part of our curriculum.
+Children experience a breadth and range of cultural opportunities through Art & Design and have the potential to unlock creativity, talents, depths and excellence as well as promote a joy in learning.
+Art & Design supports the wellbeing of our children as well as the potential to value and recognise the uniqueness of each individual, nurture and support all abilities and equip children with the resilience and perseverance to be creative and independent thinkers as well as lifelong learners.

 Implementation

-As an Arts Mark Gold school, we promote a positive attitude to the Arts (Art & Design and Music) learning for all of our children both within their classrooms, communal areas and local community through display and performance.
+As an Artsmark Silver school, we promote a positive attitude to Art & Design learning for all of our children both within their classrooms, communal areas and local community.
 Expectations are that all children are capable of achieving high standards in all aspects of the subject.
-Our whole school approach to the teaching and learning of the Arts takes the following format:
+Our whole school approach to the teaching and learning of Art & Design takes the following format:

-- The Arts are taught by all class teachers within their year group.
+• Art & Design is taught by class teachers within their year group.

-- The Arts follow long term and medium term plans that have been created by all members of staff and ensure the coverage of the Primary National Curriculum.
+• Art & Design follows long-term and medium-term plans that have been created by all members of staff and ensure the coverage of the Primary National Curriculum.
+There has been careful consideration to ensure children explore a range of artists from different cultures, genders and eras of history.

-- Through our planning children are taught how to develop techniques, skills, use a range of materials with creativity, experimentation and increasing awareness of different kinds of art, craft and design.
-They experience a range of music styles, singing for different purposes; play a range of instruments individually or as a group/class as well as developing musical composition and structures.
+• Through our planning children are taught how to develop techniques, skills, use a range of materials with creativity, experimentation and increasing awareness of different kinds of art, craft and design.

-- Teachers demonstrate how to use art and design equipment, and how to play a range of instruments.
+• Teachers demonstrate how to use art and design equipment.
 They find opportunities to develop children’s understanding further by accessing organisations that work with experts from the wider community who can come into school to work with the children.

 Art & Design – Informal Assessment Grid